2 seriously injured as SUV crashes into Eagan Starbucks

 EAGAN, Minn.
 (AP) — Police say two people were seriously injured when a sport utility vehicle crashed into an Eagan Starbucks.

 According to Eagan police, a 29-year-old West St. Paul man and a 30-year-old Eagan woman were sitting in an outdoor patio area when the SUV crashed into the coffee shop Monday night.
-They were both taken to a hospital.
+They were both taken to a hospital, where they remained in serious condition Tuesday.

 The driver of the SUV, a 44-year-old Eagan man, was arrested for driving while intoxicated.
 He is in custody and awaiting official charges.